Annie Chandler (swimmer): Swimming for Churchill High

+University of Arizona

+Chandler swam for the University of Arizona for four years from 2006-2010, where she was coached by Men and Women's Head swimming coach Frank Busch.
+While with Arizona, she took home an individual NCAA Championship in the 100-yard breaststroke, six NCAA relay championships, seven individual All-America honors, a team Pac-12 championship, and two Pac-10 All-Academic honors.
+She was also critical to the success of the 2008 Arizona squad that took an NCAA National Championship.

-As a freshman at the 2007 NCAA Swimming and Diving Championships, she placed 2nd in the 100 y breast and 14th in the 200 y breast.
-Both her 200 y and 400 y medley relays came in 1st place.
-In her sophomore year, her 200 y medley relay placed 1st and so did her 400 y medley relay.
-Individually, she came in 3rd in the 100 breast and 8th in the 200 breast.
-Junior year, she placed 4th in the 100 breast, 7th in the 200 breast, and her 400 medley relay placed 1st again.
-In her senior year in 2010, Chandler placed 1st in the 100 breast and 3rd in the 200 breast.
+As a freshman at the 2007 NCAA Swimming and Diving Championships, she placed second in the 100-yard and fourteenth in the 200-yard breast.
+Both her 200-yard and 400-yard medley relay teams came in first place.
+In her sophomore year, her 200-yard medley relay placed first as did her 400-yard medley relay team.
+Individually, she came in third in the 100-yard breast and eighth in the 200-yard breast.
+Junior year, she placed 4th in the 100 breast, seventh in the 200 breast, and again placed first in the 400-yard medley relay.
+In her senior year in 2010, Chandler placed first in the 100 breast and third in the 200 breast.

+International competition

-In Chandler's first Olympic Trials in 2008, she placed 5th in the 100 breast and 17th in the 200 breast.
+In Chandler's first Olympic Trials in 2008, she placed fifth in the 100 breast and seventeenth in the 200 breast.
 In 2010, Chandler placed second in the 100m breaststroke at the 2010 U.S. Summer Nationals, which qualified her for the 2010 Pan Pacific Championships and for the 2011 World University Games.

 At the 2010 Pan Pacific Championships, Chandler placed fourth in the 50m breast.
 At the World University Games in 2011, she won a gold medal in the 50m breast and silver in the 4 × 100 m medley relay.
 Swimming in the 2011 Pan American Games, Chandler won the 100 m breaststroke with a time of 1:07.90 and the 4 × 100 m medley relay with a time of 4:01.00, which was a new Pan American Games record.
 At her second Olympic Trials in 2012, she placed 5th again in the 100 breast and 19th in the 50 free.

+In her swimming career, she captured three state titles in the 100 breaststroke at Churchill High School, at the University of Arizona captured seven NCAA titles, and won two gold medals at the World University Games.
+A onetime U.S. National Swimming Team standout, she competed in the 2008 and 2010 Olympic Trials.